 - English language

-- · English literature
+- English literature

 - Biology

 - Chemistry

 - Physics

 - Maths

 - Personal, social and health education (PSHE)

-In English, pupils follow the CIE Cambridge IGCSE AQA GCSE language and literature syllabuses.
+In English, pupils follow the Cambridge IGCSE literature and AQA GCSE language syllabuses.
 In language lessons, pupils are taught to develop the ability to communicate clearly, use a wide range of vocabulary and develop their own personal style of writing and communicating.
 In literature, pupils read, interpret and evaluate a range of texts, learning to recognise and appreciate the ways in which writers use English to achieve a range of effects.
 They are expected to present an informed, personal response to the texts they study.